A survey of statistical learning techniques as applied to inexpensive pediatric Obstructive Sleep Apnea data: Statistical Learning Methods

-As mentioned in the previous section, one of the most important parameters is which distance metric to use.
-We compared the F-scores of five different metrics for discrete points: Euclidean, Cosine, Correlation, City block (or Manhattan), and 1 minus the absolute value of the Pearson coefficient.
+For clustering algorithms, one of the most important issues is which distance metric to use.
+We compared the F1-scores of clustering methods using five different metrics for discrete points: Euclidean, Cosine, Correlation, City block (or Manhattan), and 1 minus the absolute value of the Pearson coefficient.
 The results can be seen in Tables \ref{tab:fscores_survey}-\ref{tab:fscores_all}.
-Note that the metric giving the best results vary for the different clustering methods.
-We choose to report the quality metrics for the Manhattan distance in Tables \ref{tab:survey_only},\ref{tab:CF1}, and \ref{tab:combo} since this distance seems to be consistently good for all the methods.
-Figure \ref{fig:dbc_results} shows some of the labeling results.
+Note that the metric giving the best results varied for the different clustering methods.
+We chose to report the quality metrics for the Manhattan distance in Tables \ref{tab:survey_only},\ref{tab:CF1}, and \ref{tab:combo} since this distance seems to be consistently good for all the methods. \textbf{Figure \ref{fig:dbc_results}} shows some of the labeling results.

 Given the hypothesis that the classes differ by sample density, we also estimated the sample density and found a threshold to cluster the data and compare with the other methods.
-The sample density we used is $q_k$ with a 2-norm and we used Otsu's method \cite{otsu1979threshold} to do the thresholding.
+The sample density we used is $q_k$ with a 2-norm (\ref{eqn:qk} under subsection \ref{cccsub}) along with Otsu's method \cite{otsu1979threshold} to do the thresholding.
 This method analyzes the distribution of values and finds the modes for a threshold value.
+Results for this method are presented under the shorthand label "Threshold $q_k$" in section \ref{sec:results}.